minmit/verification_assingments/README.md

 This assignment will help you get familiar with how to model simple network functionality in first-order logic and use the [Z3 theoram prover](https://github.com/Z3Prover/z3) to automatically reason about it.

+**This assignment is optional and can count as 5% extra credit towards your final grade.
+Due date is April 17.**

 ## Obtaining required software

 ### Python3